cameroni2003/embergrid/README.md

     grunt

-To have it compile as you work
+To spawn a web server that runs on http://localhost:8000 and compiles as you work

-    grunt watch
+    grunt connect watch